godotengine/godot-docs/classes/class_editorsettings.rst

 :ref:`int<class_int>` **run/window_placement/rect** :ref:`🔗<class_EditorSettings_property_run/window_placement/rect>`

 The window mode to use to display the project when starting the project from the editor.

+\ **Note:** Game embedding is not available for "Force Maximized" or "Force Fullscreen."

 .. rst-class:: classref-item-separator